 Do you consider social risks and other environmental risks in the CTA?

 We consider non-climate environmental risks in our analysis.
-While transition and physical risks are the primary drivers of the assigned Shades, we take into account the impacts on other environmental risks, such as biodiversity or pollution, and may adjust the Shade upward or downward where appropriate.
+While transition and physical risks are the primary drivers of the assigned Shades, we consider the impacts on other environmental risks, such as biodiversity or pollution, and may adjust the Shade upward or downward where appropriate.

 We do not consider social risks in our shading analysis, but we may consider them to be implementation drivers.
-That is, if we believe there are social risks that could undermine a company's ability to enact its transition plan, it could impact the CTA Shade.
-For instance, if a company plans to grow its renewable portfolio by several times, but is doing so in a jurisdiction where there are significant labor constraints, we may be skeptical of the company's ability to install this renewable capacity, and could opt for a lower Shade as a result.
+That is, if we believe there are social risks that could undermine a company's ability to enact its transition plan, it could affect the CTA shade.
+For instance, if a company plans to grow its renewable portfolio by several times, but is doing so in a jurisdiction where there are significant labor constraints, we may be skeptical of the company's ability to install this renewable capacity, and could opt for a lower shade as a result.

-Can a company's financial status impact its CTA outcome?
+Can a company's financial situation affect its CTA outcome?

-Companies that have more limited financial flexibility, which can undermine efforts to implement planned transition actions, may have difficulty achieving their transition plans, and this can be taken into account in the CTA outcome.
+Companies that have more limited financial flexibility, which can undermine efforts to implement planned transition actions, may have difficulty achieving their transition plans, and we consider this in the CTA outcome.

 Is a CTA an assessment of the company's net zero targets?
 How will the CTA depict the company's targets?

 The CTA is not an assessment of the company's net zero targets.
-Instead, with the CTA Future Shade, we are assessing the consistency of the company's future activities with an LCCR future.
+Instead, with the CTA future shade, we are assessing the consistency of the company's future activities with a low carbon, climate resilient future.
 Whereas many net zero targets are distant, reaching as far as 2050, our CTA is meant to analyze more specific actions that the company has planned and the implications of those actions if they are successfully completed.

-Nevertheless, we will generally reference net zero targets that the company discloses publicly and will note if the company has sought verification of these targets, as we believe that doing so can lend credibility to them, and by extension to plans put in place to support them.
+Nevertheless, we will generally reference net zero targets that the company discloses publicly and will note if the company has sought verification of these targets, as we believe that verification can lend credibility to them, and by extension to plans put in place to support them.

 Is the timeline of the assessment consistent with the horizon for the company's net zero plan?